OneOddOut/Monochrome-Profolio/README.md

    INSERT INTO likes (like_count) VALUES (0);
    ```

 Vercel will provide connection strings such as `POSTGRES_URL` and `POSTGRES_PRISMA_URL` after setup.
-These are used within the code to connect your app to the database, and vercel will automaticly create envirment varible for you.
+These are used within the code to connect your app to the database, and Vercel will automatically create environment variables for you.

 ---